libp2p/specs/connections/multiselect2.md

 #### TCP Simultaneous Open

 TCP allows the establishment of a connection if two endpoints start initiating a connection at the same time.
 This is called TCP Simultaneous Open.
-For libp2p, this is problematic, since most stream multiplexers assign stream IDs based on the role (client or server) of and endpoint.
+For libp2p, on the one hand, this poses a problem, since most stream multiplexers assign stream IDs based on the role (client or server) of an endpoint.
+On the other hand, it can be used as a hole punching technique to facilitate NAT traversal.

-It is therefore desirable to fail a connection attempt as early as possible, if a TCP Simultaneous Open occurs.
-TLS 1.3 and Noise provide this guarantee: For example, the TLS handshake will fail if an endpoint receives a ClientHello instead of a ServerHello as a response to its ClientHello.
+TLS as well as Noise will fail the handshake if both endpoints act as clients.
+In case of such a handshake failure, the two endpoints need to restart the handshake.
+Endpoints MUST NOT close the underlying TCP connection in this case.
+Implementations SHOULD specifically test for this type of handshake failure, and not treat any handshake failure as a potential Simultaneous Open.

+To determine the roles in the second handshake attempt, endpoints calculate the SHA-256 hash of the handshake messages that were sent and received (including any error message(s) that the handshake protocol might have sent) during the failed handshake attempt.
+The peer that sent the messages resulting in the numerically smaller hash value acts a client in the second handshake attempt, the peer that sent the messages resulting in the numerically larger hash value acts as a server.

-Since secio doesn't provide this property, secio cannot be used with Multiselect 2.0.
+Since secio assign roles during the handshake, it is not possible to detect a Simultaneous Open in this case.
+Therefore, secio MUST NOT be used with Multiselect 2.0.

 ### Stream Multiplexer Selection